bharathkukka/bharathkukka/README.md

 <div align="center">

-### "Building intelligent machines that interact with the physical world."
+### "Robotics & AI Engineer passionate about designing machines that perceive, plan, and act intelligently in the real world."

 </div>